SolaceHarmony/SolaceCore/README.md

 - **Applications**: Domain-specific implementations built on the framework
 - **Data Storage**: Persistence layer using graph and relational databases

-For more detailed information about the architecture, see the [Architectural Deep Dive](docs/Architectural_Deepdive.md) and [System Architecture](docs/components/kernel/system_architecture.md) documentation.
+For more detailed information about the architecture, see the [Architectural Document](docs/Architectural_Document_Solace_Core_Framework.md) and [System Architecture](docs/components/kernel/system_architecture.md) documentation.

 ## Installation